Inca08/openbyod/README.md

 # License

-Everything in this repo is GPL License unless otherwise specified.
+Everything in this repository is GPL Licensed.